PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Requirements:**

 - Must have taken the class and received A- or higher grade.
-- Must be patient helping others / good communicator.
+- Must be patient helping others / effective communicator.